eslint-community/eslint-plugin-es-x/docs/rules/no-object-getownpropertydescriptor.md

+# es/no-object-getownpropertydescriptor
-# disallow the `Object.getOwnPropertyDescriptor` method (es/no-object-getownpropertydescriptor)
+> disallow the `Object.getOwnPropertyDescriptor` method

+- ✅ The following configurations enable this rule: `plugin:es/no-new-in-es5` and `plugin:es/restrict-to-es3`

 This rule reports ES5 `Object.getOwnPropertyDescriptor` method as errors.